mb2o/docs/start/views.md

 	);

-This array defined the "home" named view as being associated with the **application/views/home/index.php** file.
-Now, you can use the View::of dynamic method to create named view instances using simple, expressive syntax:
+This array defines the "home" named view as being associated with the **application/views/home/index.php** file.
+Now, you can use the **View::of** dynamic method to create named view instances using simple, expressive syntax:

 	return View::of_home();